-Name of the activity Seed sowing- small seeds Objectives To familiarize AFMID with how to seed sow smaller seeds that can then be pricked out or harvested in the future Level of difficulty 2 (1=easy, 2=medium, 3=hard) Duration 2 hours Resources required Packets of seed suitable to season and activity e.g. thyme, parsley, basil, oregano, salad, tomatoes, kale Small seed trays with drainage holes Multipurpose compost (preferably peat free), or seed sowing compost Pearlite to improve the drainage of the compost Plant labels and pen or pencil Sieve or colander Grid to help with sowing (optional) Description of the activity Introductory talk about the seeds we wish to sow, allow for choice of seeds where possible give the AFMID easy-to-read instructions on task, read together and discuss Mix the compost with a good handful of pearlite Overfill the tray with the compost/ pearlite mix and level it off using the wooden tamper Use your fingers to gently press the compost into the four corners of the seed tray Use the tamper to gently but firmly flatten down the surface of the compost.
+Name of the activity Seed sowing- small seeds Objectives To familiarize AFMID with how to seed sow smaller seeds that can then be pricked out or harvested in the future Level of difficulty 2 (1=easy, 2=medium, 3=hard) Duration 2 hours Resources required Packets of seed suitable to season and activity e.g. thyme, parsley, basil, oregano, salad, tomatoes, kale Small seed trays with drainage holes Multipurpose compost (preferably peat free), or seed sowing compost Pearlite to improve the drainage of the compost Wooden board or tamper Watering tray in which to sit seed tray Plant labels and pen or pencil Sieve or colander Grid to help with sowing (optional) Description of the activity Introductory talk about the seeds we wish to sow, allow for choice of seeds where possible give the AFMID easy-to-read instructions on task, read together and discuss Mix the compost with a good handful of pearlite Overfill the tray with the compost/ pearlite mix and level it off using the wooden tamper Use your fingers to gently press the compost into the four corners of the seed tray Use the tamper to gently but firmly flatten down the surface of the compost.
 This is the base on which to sow your seeds Sow the seeds evenly over the surface of the compost, making sure they are not too crowded together.
 Put some compost in the sieve and sprinkle over the seeds until they are just covered.
 A simple sweeping action over the seed tray gives the best thin, even cover of compost Add 1cm depth of water to the watering tray.
 Soak the seed tray in the water for long enough for the compost to soak in the water from below and the seeds are not disturbed Place the tray on a warm windowsill.
 Keep the compost moist but not soggy.
-Water the compost from below Methodology Conversation Verbal instructions Demonstration, physical guidance Tasking and learning by stages Guidance, suggestions Showing, pointing out Observation Praising Picture and video demonstration Results A successfully sowed seed tray The following skills and competencies of the individual are developed: Communication skills Responsibility Creativity Teamwork Accepting support Time management Social interaction Evaluation - Assessment of the individual's condition, initial evaluation - Monitoring progress, process - Evaluation of results, final evaluation - Wonitoring progress, process - Evaluation of results, final Follow on activity - Watering indoors - Pricking out - Potting on - Harvesting Recording achievements Use a diary or logbook to write down details of activity Stick seed packet into diary or logbook Photograph results of activity or activity being undertaken
+Water the compost from below Methodology Conversation Verbal instructions Demonstration, physical guidance Tasking and learning by stages Guidance, suggestions Showing, pointing out Observation Praising Picture and video demonstration Results A successfully sowed seed tray The following skills and competencies of the individual are developed: Communication skills Responsibility Creativity Motor / physical skills Physical awareness Emotional expression and Accepting support Making choices/ decision making Sensory awareness Social interaction By learning how to sow small seeds in seed tray, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
+Bringing them one step closer to an independent lifestyle, increasing personal competence, autonomy and control over their own lives.
+Evaluation - Assessment of the individual's condition, - Monitoring progress, process - Evaluation of results, final evaluation evaluation Follow on activity - Watering indoors - Pricking out - Potting on - Harvesting Recording - Use a diary or logbook to write down details of activity achievements - Stick seed packet into diary or logbook - Photograph results of activity or activity being undertaken